duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 			- Edinburgh, which is half the size of Glasgow, has a comparatively middle-class image
 				- (although class differences between the two cities are not really very great).
 				- It is the capital of Scotland
+					- associated with
+						- scholarship
+						- the law
+						- administration.
+				- This reputation, has led to its being called 'Athens of the North
-				- associated with scholarship, the law and administration.
-This reputation, together with its many fine historic buildings, and also perhaps its topography (there is a rock in the middle of the city on which stands the castle) has led to its being called 'Athens of the North.
-The annual Edinburgh Festival of the arts is internationally famous.
+					- together with its many fine historic buildings, and also perhaps its topography
+					- (there is a rock in the middle of the city on which stands the castle)
+				- The annual Edinburgh Festival of the arts is internationally famous.